vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Other ][ Table of Contents New ] Improve performance and reliability.
 [ Add function ][ Dynamic Text (Pro) ] When you set a link URL in the custom field display, you can now specify the link text.

 = 1.99.0 =